jose-reyes-9/wshs-amplified/_posts/2017-03-05-flexible-flex.markdown

 <blockquote>Absolutely!
 I think the flex periods would be a great time to involve students in activities that build a sense of school and classroom community.
 At the beginning of the year we had several teachers present team building activities to the faculty for use during flex periods.
 I think teachers would be open to learning about more activities to use with students throughout the year.
 I would also like to see us use flex periods to address study skills and work habits that would help our students develop the habits of mind to be successful in high school and beyond.</blockquote>

 <p>This quote supports downtime and worktime.
-A carful balance can be struck to achieve maximum performance, as well as satisfaction.
-This way, students are not slacking off, but instead activly participating in mind freeing activities with their fellow Vikings.</p>
+A careful balance can be struck to achieve maximum performance, as well as satisfaction.
+This way, students are not slacking off, but instead actively participating in mind freeing activities with their fellow Vikings.</p>

+<p>A freshman, entirely new to the flex periods says, </p>

+<blockquote>I personally feel cheated because I was told that we weren't going to learn new things but I'm taking notes every single day in [history] FLEX.
+So I don't know, and I feel that shifting out of classes kind of confusing, they don't really explain it that well.
+Other than that most other classes it's a free period, they pretty much let you do your own thing.</blockquote>

+<p>If we take into account this quote, the FLEX policy is being broken during every period.
+In one class the freshman is taking notes on new material (inferred), and in the others they are simply doing nothing.
+What can be done to ensure there is a result that will promote both active participation and "downtime".</p>
 <!-- Beyond flexible section -->
 <h2 class="section-heading">Beyond Flexible</h2>